The purpose of marinating the meat

 Mix all the above ingredients together and leave it for at least 15 – 30 minutes before stir-frying.

 You may notice that the amount of soy sauce is very small, and there is no salt in the formula.
 This is because we will add extra flavor (salt, soy sauce, or oyster) during the stir-frying process.

 The texture of any meat that has been marinated will be more tender and smoother.

-- Marinate under refrigeration to avoid bacteria growth
+- Keep in the refrigerator to avoid bacteria growth

 - Use sufficient marinate to cover the entire food item.
 Alternatively, turn the food items from time to time to ensure even marination.

-- Use acid resistant container to keep the food items in the chiller.
-Stainless steel and glass containers are good choice.
+- Use the acid-resistant container to keep the food items in the chiller.
+Stainless steel and glass containers are good choices.

-- Do not add minced aromatic such as garlic, onion or spring onion to the marinate if you are intended for stir-frying.
+- Do not add minced aromatic such as garlic, onion or spring onion to the marinade if you are intended for stir-frying.
 Stir-frying required intense heat and these minced aromatic will be burned easily.
 Use garlic and ginger juice instead.